cah-john-ryan/expo-go-real-time-chat/session-13-post-a-photo.md

 12. In Visual Studio Code, open the command prompt window which should be found at the bottom of your screen.

-13. From the command prompt window, enter the below command to run this application in it's initial state:
+13. From the command prompt window, enter the below command:
 ```
 npx expo install expo-camera
 ```